• Skip to primary navigation

 I have seen – and been a part of – a lot so far.

-While I now have a home base in my home town of Toronto Canada (for personal reasons), I continue to travel for about half of each year.
+While I now have a home base in my home town of Toronto Canada (for personal reasons), I continue to travel as and when I want, for as long as I want (which usually ends up being more than half the year, cumulatively).

 Curious about where I’ve been?
 Click on any country on the map below to learn what I did there and read all about it.